 Bettina Borisch studied Medicine and Modern History at the universities of Lausanne and Kiel.
 After her further clinical training and specialisation (FMH), she habilitated in Pathology and was appointed professor at the University of Geneva.
 Completing an MPH programme in Geneva, she acquired a Master's degree in Public Health.
 Professor Borisch currently works at the Institute of Global Health of the University of Geneva.
 Her research is concerned with health communication, early diagnosis and international health policy.
 She is the executive director of the World Federation of Public Health Associations (WFPHA), the umbrella organisation of all Public Health Associations, and runs its headquarters in Geneva.
 She represents Switzerland in various international bodies.
 Her scientific work encompasses over 100 publications and book articles.

-Henrik Pfahler studied Human Medicine at the Christian-Albrechts University in Kiel and later obtained an Executive MBA at the University of St. Gallen.
-After a period working as an assistant physician in internal medicine at various hospitals of the district of Lörrach, Henrik Pfahler focused his activities on the areas of medical controlling and coding.
-He held various management positions at the Aarau Cantonal Hospital and the Inselspital in Bern, and is now the head of the medical controlling division of the Insel Gruppe AG (since 01/01/2016, previously called Inselspital Bern and Spital Netz Bern AG).
-In addition, Henrik Pfahler holds various advisory mandates for a multitude of stake holder groups in the health care sector (pharmaceutical and medical technology industry, hospital associations, etc.) and is the managing director of departure Suisse GmbH.
+Henrik Pfahler studied Human Medicine at Kiel University, received a PhD from the University of Basel, and later obtained an Executive MBA in General Management at the University of St. Gallen.
+After a period working as an assistant physician in internal medicine at hospitals in the district of Lörrach, Henrik Pfahler focused his activities on the areas of medical controlling and coding.
+He held various management positions at the Aarau Cantonal Hospital and the Inselspital in Bern (Insel Gruppe AG), and has been head of the Staff of the Directorate at the University Hospital of Basel since 1 October 2018.
+In the past, Henrik Pfahler has held various advisory mandates for a multitude of stake holder groups in the healthcare sector (pharmaceutical and medical technology industry, hospital associations, etc.) and was also the managing director of departure Suisse GmbH.

 Thomas Rosemann studied dentistry and human medicine in Munich and received a PhD in medicine in 1999.
 After working as an assistant physician in surgery and internal medicine, he switched to the Heidelberg University Hospital (D) in 2003.
 Later on he did a PhD in Health Sciences in Nijmegen (NL) and ran research projects in the US.
 In 2007, he qualified as professor at the University of Heidelberg and was appointed senior physician of the General Medicine and Healthcare Research Department.
 Since 2008, he has been the director of the Institute of Primary Care at the Zurich University Hospital and professor of Primary Care at the University of Zurich.
 His research focusses on the care of the chronically ill and the improvement of the quality of medical treatment.